MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 	- Add a subject: **Protected Document Test - View only permission**

-	- Body of the message: enter **If you can open the protected and restricted document attached to this email, then try to change it.**
+	- Body of the message: enter **Open the protected document attached to this email and try to change it.**

-6. In the body of the message, under the text you added in the previous step, paste the link copied to your clipboard from the prior task.
-A link for the file named **ProtectedDocument1.docx** should appear. <br/>
+6. In the body of the message, under the text you added in the previous step, you will attach the document that you created in the prior task.
+However, to do so, you must first share the document with Joni Sherman, and when doing so, you will apply restricted **View only** permissions.
+You will leave this email message now and return to your document and share it with Joni.
+Once you copy the link that is created, you will return to this email and paste in the link. <br/>

-	**Note**: If the copied link from the prior exercise is no longer in your clipboard, you will need to re-copy the link.
-To do so, perform the following steps: <br/>

-	- Select the **ProtectedDocument1** tab in your browser and then on the right-side of the menu bar select the **Share** button.
+	In your Edge browser, select the **ProtectedDocument1** tab displaying the document that you created in the prior task.
+At the top-right side of the page, below Holly Dickson's name and initials, select the **Share** button.
 In the drop-down menu that appears, select **Share**.

-	- In the **Share "ProtectedDocument1"** window, enter **Joni** in the **Add a name, group, or email** field and then select **Joni Sherman**.
-	- At the bottom of the window, select the **Gear icon** (Link settings) next to the **Copy link** button.
+7. In the **Share "ProtectedDocument1"** window that appears, select the **Gear icon** (Link settings) next to the **Copy link** button.

-	- On the **Link settings** window that appears, select the **People you choose** option.
+8. On the **Link settings** window that appears, select **People you choose**. <br/>

-	- Under **More settings**, select **Can edit**.
-In the menu that appears, select **Can view** and then select **Apply**.
+	Under **More settings**, the current option is **Can edit**.
+You plan to share this document with Joni Sherman, but you only want Joni to be able to view the document.
+To make this permissions change, select **Can edit**.
+In the menu that appears, you can see that **Can edit** has a check mark next to it, which indicates this is the current setting.
+To limit Joni to read-only permission, select **Can view** and then select **Apply**.

+9. Back on the **Share "ProtectedDocument1"** window, enter **Joni** in the **Add a name, group, or email** Field.
+A list of users whose name starts with **joni** should appear.
+Select **Joni Sherman**.

+10. On the **Share "ProtectedDocument1"** window, hover your mouse over the "eye" icon that appears to the right of Joni's name.
+Doing so should display **Can view**, which is the current setting that you assigned to her for this document.
+The "eye" icon is the designation for "Can view".
+Select the **Copy link** button.

-	- In the **Share "ProtectedDocument1"** window, select the **Copy link** button.
+11. Once the **Link copied** message appears at the bottom of the **Share "ProtectedDocument1"** window, then select the X in the upper-right corner of the window to close it.

-	- Select the **Mail - Holly Dickson - Outlook** tab in your browser and then paste the link into the body of the email message.
+12. Select the **Outlook** tab to return back to your email message.
+In the body of the message, under the text you added earlier, paste in the link to the shared document that you just copied to your clipboard.
+A link for the file named **ProtectedDocument1.docx** should appear.

-7. Select **Send**.
+13. Select **Send**.

-8. A **Recipients can't access links** message should appear.
+14. A **Recipients can't access links** message should appear.
 This is due to the fact that you CC'd your personal email address in the email, but you don't have permission to access the document.
 Let's continue testing the permissions, so select **Send anyway**.

-9. Select **Send**.
+15. Select **Send**.

-10. Switch to **LON-CL2**.
+16. Switch to **LON-CL2**.

-11. On **LON-CL2**, you should be logged into **Outlook on the Web** as **Lynne Robbins** from the previous lab exercise.
+17. On **LON-CL2**, you should be logged into **Outlook on the Web** as **Lynne Robbins** from the previous lab exercise.
 Sign out as Lynne.

-12. In your Edge browser, close all tabs except for the **Sign out** tab.
+18. In your Edge browser, close all tabs except for the **Sign out** tab.
 In this tab, enter the following URL in the address bar: **https://outlook.office365.com**

-13. In the **Pick an account** window, select **Use another account**.
+19. In the **Pick an account** window, select **Use another account**.

-14. In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.
+20. In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.

-15. On the **Enter password** window, enter the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in**.
+21. On the **Enter password** window, enter the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in**.

-16. If a **Welcome** window appears, select the X to close it.
+22. If a **Welcome** window appears, select the X to close it.

-17. In Joni’s **Inbox** in **Outlook on the Web**, you should see the email that Holly sent whose Subject line indicates the document has View only permission.
+23. In Joni’s **Inbox** in **Outlook on the Web**, you should see the email that Holly sent whose Subject line indicates the document has View only permission.
 Open this email.

-18. In the email, select the attached file to open it.
+24. In the email, select the attached file to open it.

-19. In the **Your privacy option** dialog box that appears, select **Close**.
+25. In the **Your privacy option** dialog box that appears, select **Close**.
 The document opens in **Word on the Web** in a new browser tab titled **ProtectedDocument1** tab.
 Note how the document appears in the Reading View in **Word on the Web**.
 This is Joni's indication that she has View only permission and can't edit the document.
 Review the document, noting the watermark specificed in the **Project - Falcon** policy. <br/>

 	Once you have finished reviewing the document, close the **ProtectedDocument1** tab.

-20. You will now test what happens when you attempt to open the document that was sent to your personal email address.
+26. You will now test what happens when you attempt to open the document that was sent to your personal email address.
 Use your phone or classroom PC to access your personal email address.
 Open the email that Holly just sent to your personal email address, and then attempt to open the attached file.

-21. Since you don't have permission to access to the document, a **Pick an account** window should appear.
+27. Since you don't have permission to access to the document, a **Pick an account** window should appear.
 In a real-world scenario, you could optionally sign in with an account that has permission to access the file, or request access from the **Holly@xxxxxZZZZZZ.onmicrosoft.com** account. <br/>

 	At this point, you verified that you can't access the file because it was only shared with Joni Sherman.
 You also verified that Joni was only able to view the file, but not edit it.
 You will now change the Share permissions on the file by allowing Joni to edit it.
 You will do so to see how this experience differs from the one you just completed.

-22. Switch to **LON-CL1**.
+28. Switch to **LON-CL1**.

-23. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**, and you should have tabs open for both **Word** and **Outlook**.
+29. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**, and you should have tabs open for both **Word** and **Outlook**.
 Select the **Mail - Holly Dickson - Outlook** tab.

-24. In Holly's mailbox, create another email to Joni Sherman.
+30. In Holly's mailbox, create another email to Joni Sherman.
 Do NOT include your personal email address in the CC line.
 Enter the following information in the email form:

 	- To: Enter **Joni** and then select **Joni Sherman** from the user list.